stefanache/PWA_getMyPhoneNumber/README.md

 # [PWA_getMyPhoneNumber](https://github.com/stefanache/PWA_getMyPhoneNumber)

-That application can be viewed in your phone using phone's browser(like Chrome).
+That application can be viewed in your phone using telephone's browser(like Chrome).
-If can and if you according the permission then read your telehone's number and show it as/in single page.
+If it can and if you according the permission then read your telehone's number and show it as/in single page.

-You can preview that demo in your browser from your phose uding this link
+You can preview that demo in your browser from your phose using the following link:

 [https://htmlpreview.github.io/?https://github.com/stefanache/PWA_getMyPhoneNumber/blob/main/index.html](https://htmlpreview.github.io/?https://github.com/stefanache/PWA_getMyPhoneNumber/blob/main/index.html)